 Step 8: Senior Experience

 The senior capstone can be fulfilled in a variety of ways.
-Most commonly, students take the Senior Tutorial (HIST 499W) and develop an independent capstone project.
-In this case, students work one on one with a faculty member in your chosen area of focus who will guide and advise your work.
-Thesis is typically written in the spring of the senior year, and consists a review of the literature in your field, work with primary texts, and a comprehensive essay of approximately 30 – 60 pages.
+Most commonly, students take Historiography (HIST 444) in the fall of their senior year to develop the literature review that forms the foundation for their thesis.
+Students then take the Senior Tutorial (HIST 499W) in the spring of their senior year and engage in an independent research project with the supervision of a faculty member in the student's chosen area of focus.
+The thesis consists of a review of the literature in the student's chosen field, analysis of primary texts, and a comprehensive essay of approximately 30 – 60 pages.

 Other options to fulfill the capstone requirement include: Humanities Senior Seminar, History in the Archives, or an internship with a significant final project developed in consultation with your faculty advisor.